hexalang/Hexa/docs/reference.md

 		console.log("Regex")
 	case _: // NOTE exhaustive match by default, requires `_` to be present if not all cases are covered console.log("Other")
-	case null: // NOTE `null` checked in order of cases, and may shadow `nullable?` cases or vice versa console.log("Null")
+	case null: // NOTE `null` is checked in the order of cases, and may shadow `nullable?` cases or vice versa console.log("Null")

 	// Pattern guards & nullable binding